 The government requires all military branches to update the Department of Defense Defense Manpower Data Center records when servicemembers’ military status changes.

-The DMDC’s sole, unique identifier for inquiries is the individual’s Social Security number.
+But the DMDC’s sole, unique identifier for inquiries is the individual’s Social Security number.
 If the plaintiff supplies neither the Social Security number nor the date of birth, the DMDC will not respond to the inquiry.
-With only the date of birth, the DMDC will include a broad disclaimer that says that the results are not guaranteed.
+With only the date of birth, the DMDC will include a broad disclaimer that says that they do not guarantee results.
 Courts frown on that and may make the plaintiffs start all over again.
 The DMDC does not provide affidavits.

 - Military affidavit